-Ouarter Credit 1/4 Grade 9-12
+Credit 1/4 Grade 9-12 Ouarter

-Prerequisite: Acceptance is based on the tryout

-The band auxiliary consists of the Northview flag corps and majorettes.
+Prerequisite: Acceptance is based on the tryout The band auxiliary consists of the Northview flag corps and majorettes.
 Tryouts are held in the spring of each year.
-This course is for those students who do not play a band instrument.
+Students who play an instrument have the option to be in the auxiliary during marching band season, but then play their instrument in one of the three concert bands.
 Attendance at scheduled performances is mandatory.